Trustly

 General information

-In the Trustly methods, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Trustly method, the merchant's web service is required to do the following:

 - Send a request with all the required parameters and signature to the ecommpay URL.

-- Perform the redirection of a customer to the Trustly service.
+- Receive an intermediate callback from the payment platform and redirect the customer to the Trustly service.

-- Get the callback with the payment result from the payment platform.
+- Receive the final callback from the payment platform.

-- A customer initiates a purchase through Trustly on the merchant's web service side.
+- A customer initiates a purchase by using the Trustly method in the web service.

 - The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-- The payment platform performs the initial request processing that includes validation of the required parameters and signature.
+- The payment platform validates the required parameters and signature in the request.

-- The request is processed on the Trustly side.
+- The request is processed on the Trustly service side.

-- The payment platform sends the callback with the redirection data in the redirect_data object to the web service.
+- The payment platform sends the callback with the redirection data to the web service.

-- The customer is redirected from the web service to the Trustly service.
+- The customer is redirected to the Trustly service.

-- The customer completes all the payment steps required.
+- The customer completes all required payment steps.

-- The payment is processed on the Trustly side.
+- The purchase is processed in the Trustly service.

 - The Trustly service sends the payment result notification to the payment platform.

-- The payment platform sends a callback to the web service.
+- The payment platform sends the payment result callback to the web service.

-- The customer receives the payment result on the web service.
+- The customer receives the payment result information from the web service.

 Request format

-There are several things you must consider when using purchase requests in the Trustly method:
+There are several things you need to consider when sending purchase requests by using the Trustly method:

 /v2/payment/online-banking/trustly/sale